CloudLabsAI-Azure/Github-Copilot/Labfiles/Getting-Started.md

 1. Scroll down and make sure, **Visual Studio Code** is selected, under the **Editor preference** .

      ![](../media/vscode1.png)

+1. Now, click on **Next** from the lower right corner to move on to the next page.

 This hands-on lab demonstrates how GitHub Copilot and GitHub Codespaces enhance development through real-time code suggestions and consistent cloud environments.